neringabickmore/art-i-al/TESTING.md

     *As a user (super-user), I am able to edit content in the `About` section of the `Home` page.*

+    *As a user, I am able to receive inquiries from the site users after they fill in the contact form straight to my email inbox.*

 - **🧪 Test:**

   - when you navigate on `Home` page or click on the `logo`, you should be directed to the home page.